 With respect to the "Long-Term" category (top of Figure 18), the Obama administration discloses considerably fewer planned regulations than did its immediate predecessor.
-Announced long-term rules in the pipeline, shown in Figure 18, dropped precip-itously from 807 to 442 between 2010 and 2011.
+Announced long-term rules in the pipeline shown in Figure 18 dropped precipitously from 807 to 442 between 2010 and 2011.
 In the new 2015 Agenda, these rules stand at 499.
 Deemphasizing "long-term" reporting does not aid transparency because that is where much of the executive action will likely occur.

 The total pipeline count of 3,297 rules depicted in Figure 18 is broken out in Table 5 by agency, commission, or issuing department.
 The table shows numbers of rules at the active, completed, and long-term stages by department or agency.
-For the numbers of rules by department and agency from previous year-end editions of the Agenda since 1999, see Appendix: Historical Tables, Part F.
+For the numbers The Unified Agenda gives the impression that regulatory burdens are declining, but that may reflect a pullback in disclosure and transparency. of rules by department and agency from previous year-end editions of the Agenda since 1999, see Appendix: Historical Tables, Part F.